On this page

 Finding Scholarly Journals at SFU

 For many assignments, you may be asked to use only articles from scholarly journals, and you will usually use a database to find these articles.
 One strategy is to use a database feature that allows you to limit your results to peer-reviewed journal articles only.
 This feature is available in some databases, but not all.
-The following screen images show examples of five common databases that allow you to limit search results to peer-reviewed articles.
+The following screen images show examples of four common databases that allow you to limit search results to peer-reviewed articles.
 The red arrows point to the limiter checkboxes/tabs:

 Note: You must first run a search before you can narrow your results to peer-reviewed journals.